• Home

 If you answered YES to any of these questions, it’s safe to say that the flamenco bug has bitten you.

-But are YOU truly a FLAMENCO?
-What does that even MEAN?
 People are always being described as “muy flamenco” and that usually implies either that they live and breathe flamenco or their dance styling is very gritty, very gitano.
 Or on the other end, someone can say, “no es muy flamenco,” meaning that they’re an “imposter” or just not very good.
 Ouch.

 I don’t know.